AGILESCIENCE/rta-transient-receiver/README.md

 # rta-transient-receiver

-Plugin used to receive VoEvents from different instruments, used for AGILE and AFIS project.
+Plugin used to receive VoEvents from different instruments, it supports the GCN Network and chimenet.
+It is used for AGILE and AFIS project.

 ## Installation
 The dependencies are listed in the file requirement.txt.
 It is recommended to install them into a venv enviromnent.